 In use: "Boh," he said shrugging.
 It can express indecision, lack of knowledge, or disinterest.

 In use: What you'll probably say the first time you see the towering Statue of David or the Leaning Tower of Pisa in person.

 Interpretation: "Perfect solution!"
-This phrase literally translates to "like sheep's milk for the macaroni" and is something like the English phrase "Just what the doctor ordered".
+This phrase literally translates to "like sheep's milk for the macaroni" and is similar to the English phrase "Just what the doctor ordered."

-In use: Use it when you want someone to join in or tag along.
-For example, when you meet a friendly local and ask them to join your group for dinner or drinks.
+In use: When you want someone to join in or tag along.
+For example, when you meet a friendly local, ask them to join your group for dinner or drinks.
 Or when you're eager to get to the Colosseum and your travel partner keeps getting distracted by the sights and sounds of Rome.

 Interpretation: "No big deal" or "don't worry about it."

 In use: If you accidentally drop your gelato on the ground, just say "figurati" and head back to the gelateria.